crashoverride777/swifty-ads/README.md

 NSNotificationCenter UIDeviceOrientationDidChangeNotification Observer
 ```

-# How to use
+# How to use with multiple ad providers

-There should be no more errors in your project now and the Helper is ready to be used.
-You can blame Google for most of the work here.

-- If you are using multiple adProvides than iAds are always shown by default unless they are not supported.
+- If you are using multiple Ad providers than iAds are always shown by default unless they are not supported.
 If you want to manually test Google ads comment out this line in the init method of AdsManager.swift.
 ```swift
 iAdsAreSupported = iAdTimeZoneSupported()
 ```

 - To show a supported Ad simply call these anywhere you like in your project

-Multiple ad providers
+-
 ```swift
 AdsManager.sharedInstance.showBanner()
 AdsManager.sharedInstance.showBannerWithDelay(1) // delay showing banner slightly eg when transitioning to new scene/view